The Bihu Festival of Assam

 Bhogaali Bihu

 is celebrated in January, immediately after the traditional paddy cultivation is harvested.
 An overnight community function is held in temporary thatched houses (made with thatch and dry plantation leaves/ trunk) known as Bhela Ghar or Meji Ghar) specially erected for the purpose mainly in the barren paddy fields from where the crop has already been harvested.
 A Community feast is one of the main features of this Bihu which is held near the Bhela Ghar.
 People spent the night of the community feast in the Bhela Ghar and early in the morning the same is lit with fire, culminating the function.
 A variety of traditional Assamese sweets and cakes like the Laru, Pitha etc. are prepared on the occasion in every home.
 The next day is spent by visiting relatives and friends to convey and exchange the Bihu greetings; the guests, neighbours and relatives are treated with the snacks prepared for the occasion.
+One important aspect of the Bihu festival is that the entire Assamese Community irrespective caste, creed and religious followings celebrate it.

 0 comments: